frctl/fractal/docs/api/collection.md

 *Collection objects* are immutable objects that contain a set of items.
 The items can either be entities such as components, or collections themselves.

-Collection objects are ES6 iterators that can be used in statements such as `for...of` loops.
+Collection objects are also ES6 iterators that can be used in statements such as `for...of` loops.

 Fractal has four different types of collections (components, variants, pages and assets), all of which share a common set of methods and properties.
 Each specific type then additionally exposes a number of type-specific methods.